 'vraja' in sanskrt also means "path".
-And our research leads in the same direction, 'vraža'/ 'vraa' in primordial Slovene is a path ('vraja') to 'svarga' (heaven) to universe (in Slovene all-peace - vse-mir) to brahman/vragman111, to the world under the rule of The Just (the world 'prav' in Slovene).
+And our research leads in the same direction, 'vraža'/ 'vraa' in primordial Slovene is a path ('vraja') to 'svarga' (heaven) to universe (in Slovene all-peace - vse-mir) to brahman/vragman, to the world under the rule of The Just (the world 'prav' in Slovene).
 The term vraža is converted also in official etymology since it is associated with the verb "to throw" - 'vraža' 'vrže' and this way associated to the witchcraft ritual of throwing seeds, stones, chards or other media of the fortune tellers.
 It might also be, that both interpretations are related - the root verb "vreći", to throw, indicates a move, a gesture, a motion, and this way by default an intervention into destiny, the triggering of the animation principle.
-As explained in the chapter Evolution of spirituality - early birds vowing it, Slavic writer Dostoyevsky offers a brilliant explanation for how 'vraja' was converted to 'vrag', the devil.